Financial-Times/dotcom-page-kit/packages/dotcom-ui-footer/README.md

 # @financial-times/dotcom-ui-footer

-This package provides components which return variations on the footer component for ft.com; the standard ft.com `Footer` and a compressed `LegalFooter`.
+This package provides components which render variations on the footer component for FT.com.

 ## Getting started